BartMassey/wordle5/script/script.md

 Parker chose to proceed by trying to extend each pair of legal word pairs to get a four-letter group.
 That's about 5.7 trillion groups to consider, so we won't be trying that.
-For each of these four-letter groups, Parker then tried to extend the group to a five-letter solution.
+For each of these four-letter groups, Parker tried to extend the group to a five-letter solution.
 Frankly, I'm amazed it only took a month on Parker's box in Python.